mwhsu/shoutout-24c1d/content/pages/index.md

         actions: []
       - title: 'Our network, Your audience'
         content: >
-          We built a Micro-influencer network ready to shoutout their favorite brands.
+          We built a micro-influencer network ready to shoutout their favorite brands.
 Empower your fans to create authentic content for your brand and products.
         align: left